iterative/dvc.org/content/docs/command-reference/import.md

 they won't be updated.
 Use `dvc update` to update the downloaded data artifact from the source repo.

-### Backup mode
+### Store mode

 To avoid duplicating large files, imported data is not pushed to [remote storage](/doc/command-reference/remote) by default (see `dvc push`).
 This means that `dvc pull`, `dvc fetch`, and `dvc repro` retrieve imports from their source (found in the `deps` field of the `.dvc` file).
 So if the original source of an import is deleted, then the files are not backed up anywhere, and data may be lost.

-As an alternative, you can use the `--backup` option so the import is pushed to a DVC remote when `dvc push` is run.
+As an alternative, you can use the `--store` option so the import is pushed to a DVC remote when `dvc push` is run.
 This also means that `dvc pull/fetch/repro` no longer access import sources, going to the remote instead, like with regular project data tracked with `dvc add`.
 You can still use `dvc update` to get the latest data from its import source.

-Backup mode is enabled with a `backup: true` key/value pair in the `outs` section of the import `.dvc` file.
-To switch to regular import behavior, set its value to `false`, or re-import the data without using the `--backup` option.
+Store mode is enabled with a `store: true` key/value pair in the `outs` section of the import `.dvc` file.
+To switch to regular import behavior, set its value to `false`, or re-import the data without using the `--store` option.

 ## Options